THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 ✨ I enjoy roleplaying and being creative
 💫 Always hanging out in my shop,so come on by!
 😵‍💫 i like making friends anytime! i love to talk! i am shy with people that are already close with somebody.
+🍓🙏- idc WTF anybody says, tamers is SO peak.

 ---